 5. Good way to bond with family and friends

 Enjoy the time together.
-It has been almost a year since the lockdown.
+It has been more than a year since the lockdown.
 Appreciate each other and have fun doing things together in a more relaxed setting.

 6. Hiking and swimming activities are usually available near the campsites

 Exercising and soaking in the sun are good ways to increase your immune system.
 Good health is your most precious possession.

 7. Source of Vitamin D during early morning or late afternoon walks

 Take photos of these endearing moments.
 Stop to smell the flowers.

 Camping season is all year round in the Philippines.
 Our country is a beautiful playground, with so much to offer.